Consensys/doc.goquorum/docs/HowTo/GetStarted/Wizard/Tools.md

 ![Prometheus](../../../images/prometheus.png)

-[Prometheus](https://prometheus.io) is a third-party metrics and monitoring solution that works with Quorum.
+[Prometheus](https://prometheus.io) is a third-party metrics and monitoring solution that works with GoQuorum.
 If you add Prometheus to your network (kubernetes only), you will be able to generate graphs based on network data.
 You can also point your own instance of Grafana to Prometheus to get a quick dashboard with blocks/transactions per second, cpu and memory usage, network information, and more.

 Once you have selected this tool and started the network, run the getEndpoints.sh script to get the endpoint for the Prometheus UI.